Thursday 14 August 2014

 https://www.flickr.com/photos/oksidor/6626722709

-After several bars of chocolate, she told me everything the Robinson boys had been up to since I last saw them at Disneyland.
+After several bars of chocolate, she told me everything the Robinson boys had been up to since I last saw them at Disneyland in 1963.
 Old man Robinson had passed on, and his wife Elizabeth too.
 The older boys Fritz and Ernest had moved on to an alpine region in Slovenia.
 But Jack was living just down the road in a little log cabin.

 And young Franz was right next door.